 The Retirement System is supported by contributions from members, the School District and the State.
 Members contribute 6.3% of pay by statute.
 The District is obligated to pay the greater of (a) one hundred percent of the member contributions or (b) such amount as may be necessary to maintain the solvency of the system.
 The State contributes both 0.70% of payroll and a flat dollar amount of \$973,301 each year.
-The valuation is performed to determine whether these contributions, with School District's contribution at 6.3% of pay, will be sufficient to fund the future benefits expected to be paid by the System.
+The valuation is performed to determine whether these contributions, with School District's contributions at 6.3% of pay, will be sufficient to fund the future benefits expected to be paid by the System.
 The level contribution of \$973,301 is assumed to finance the UAL.
 The remaining contributions, which are all related to payroll, are first applied to fund the normal cost rate.

-The balance is then used to amortize the remaining unfunded actuarial liability (after adjusted by the present value of future State contributions of \$973,301).
+balance is then used to amortize the remaining unfunded actuarial liability (after adjusted by the present value of future State contributions of \$973,301).
 The amortization payment is determined as a level percentage of payroll, assuming a 4% growth in payroll.
 The current valuation results indicate that, based on the current benefit structure and assuming all actuarial assumptions are met in future years, a District contribution rate of 6.3% of pay (the same as the member contribution rate) will not be sufficient to maintain the solvency of the System.
-The District's actuarial contribution rate for the year ending August 31, 2005 is 8.60% of pay.
-Based on the expected payroll for the plan year ending August 31, 2005, an additional contribution by the District of \$5.2 million would be necessary to avoid a Net Pension Obligation as of August 31, 2005.
+Based on the Board's funding policy, the District's actuarial contribution rate for the year ending August 31, 2007 is 9.32% of pay.
+Based on the expected payroll for the plan year ending August 31, 2007, an additional contribution by the District of \$7.5 million would be necessary to avoid an increase in the Net Pension Obligation as of August 31, 2007 (any existing NPO would remain and grow with interest at 8%).
 As we near the end of the plan year, this amount will be adjusted based on actual payroll.